-Name Phone School Address Date Contacted By Whom Hello, my name is and I am a member of the Ohio Education Association or Education Association.
-We are doing a phone survey and would appreciate you a answering a few questions.
+Name Phone School Address Date Contacted By Whom Hello, my name is and I am a member of the Ohio Education Education Association.
+We are doing a phone survey and would appreciate you ans wering a few questions.
 It will take just a few minutes.
-1. What do you consider the e most important issue facing primary teachers, administrators, secondary to eachers, coaches, custodians, and/or bus drivers today?
-2. Are you a member of you r local education Association?
-TYES NO (If no, skip to question 6 3.
-What has the Association been doing that it should continue?
-4. What do you think the As sociation should be doing?
-5. What do you think the As sociation should stop doing?
-Option?
-(Will you join now?)
-Comments or recommendat join this year?
-FOLLOW-UP by by Other by
+1. What do you consider the m ost important issue facing primary teachers, administrators, secondary teachers, coaches, custodians, and/or bus drivers today?
+2. Are you a member of your lo ocal education Association?
+YES NO (If no, skip to question 6) 3.
+What has the Association be een doing that it should continue?
+4. What do you think the Assoc ciation should be doing?
+5. What do you think the Assoc ciation should stop doing?
+6. Have you been asked to join Will you join now? has join Comments or recommendation ed 🗌 will join 🗌 may join 🗌 will not join by Phone call by Other by